Nadkarni-Lab/InfEHR/README.md

 ### 3. InfEHR GNN can be trained with and without supervision:

-# Self-supervised:
+#### Self-supervised:
-For self-supervised pre-training using VicReg:
+For self-supervised pre-training using custom loss:
 ```bash
 python src/train_unlabeled.py \
     --log-dir ./logs \